ansible/ansible/rst/gettingstarted.rst

     ansible all /bin/echo hello

 Congratulations.
 You've just contacted your nodes with Ansible.
-It's now time to read some of the more real-world examples, and explore what you can do with different modules, as well as the Ansible playbooks language.
+It's now time to read some of the more real-world :doc:`examples`, and explore what you can do with different modules, as well as the Ansible :doc:`playbooks` language.
 Ansible is not just about running commands, but you already have a working infrastructure!

 .. seealso::

-   :ref:`Inventory <inventoryformat>`
-       Complete documentation on the inventory file format
+   :doc:`examples`
+       Examples of basic commands
+   :doc:`playbooks`
+       Learning ansible's configuration management language